H&R Block Review 2020 - New Features for Tax Year 2019

 - Nationwide locations for in-person help

-H&R Block can automatically import last year’s tax return if you used TurboTax or TaxAct.
+H&R Block can automatically import last year’s tax return if you used another provider.
 Of course, it’ll also save your returns from year to year if you’ve used this software before.

 Plus, the free version will automatically import your federal filing information to your state taxes.
 It asks you a few additional questions and files your state taxes for free.
 This is a big benefit.
 Many other filing software options are free for federal taxes, but charge a hefty fee to file your state taxes.